gfx-rs/wgpu/benches/README.md

 Within this benchmark, both single threaded and multi-threaded recording are tested, as well as splitting the render pass into multiple passes over multiple command buffers.

+#### `Computepass`

+This benchmark measures the performance of recording and submitting a compute pass with a large number of dispatches and resources.
+By default it measures 10k dispatch calls, with 60k total resources, emulating an unusually complex and sequential compute workload.

+Within this benchmark, both single threaded and multi-threaded recording are tested, as well as splitting the compute pass into multiple passes over multiple command buffers.

 #### `Resource Creation`

 This benchmark measures the performance of creating large resources.
 By default it makes buffers that are 256MB.
 It tests this over a range of thread counts.